msingleton/DidYouMean/README.markdown

 ```

 ### Implementation
 A [BK-Tree](http://en.wikipedia.org/wiki/BK-tree) is created with your dictionary words as nodes.
 When queried, it uses [Levenshtein Distance](http://en.wikipedia.org/wiki/Levenshtein_Distance) to compare how similar your query is to the words in the tree.
-If a words with within a certain edit distance threshold (default: 2), it's returned as a suggestion.
+If a word is within a certain edit distance threshold (default: 2), it's returned as a suggestion.